Skip to main content

 Prostate-Specific Antigen (PSA) To monitor prostate health, as testosterone can stimulate prostate tissue.
 Baseline, then annually for men over 40.

-For women undergoing hormonal therapy, particularly during or post-menopause, the focus is on alleviating symptoms by restoring balance.
+For women undergoing hormonal therapy, particularly during perimenopause or post-menopause, the focus is on alleviating symptoms by restoring balance.
 This often involves a combination of hormones tailored to the individual’s needs.

 Hormonal Therapy Monitoring Panel for Women